burnpiro/erdem.pl/content/posts/2019/2019-08-07-Can-JSON.Parse-be-performance-improvement/Can-JSON.parse-be-performance-improvement.md

 It's important to understand how JS optimisation works when designing complex computation methods in JavaScript.
 Sometimes even a simple thing can cause performance to drop and you can spend days trying to figure out what's happening.

-I'm not saying to replace all spread operators with `JSON.parse`, that would even decrease performance of your app.
+I'm not saying to replace all spread operators with `JSON.parse`, that would definitely decrease performance of your app.
 My point it that sometimes reducing performance of one thing can drastically improve performance of another.

-Case I've just describes is really special one and might affect you only when function does sth expensive but knowing that can help you approach problem differently.
+Case I've just describes is really special one, and might affect you only when function does sth expensive, but knowing that can help you approach problem differently.